Vmaddikera/AI_RAG_Agent/README.md

 5. **Prepare your data**

-   Place your JSON file in the root directory (default: `courses_en.json`).
+   Place your JSON file in the root directory.
 The application will automatically:
    - Detect the file structure (array or object)
    - Extract relevant text fields
    - Create embeddings and build the vector database

-## 🎯 Usage
+##  Usage

 ### Running the Application